Chris Martin, Rihanna back new Jay Z streaming music service

 Musicians complain they are not being properly compensated for digital music rights.
 Additionally, music downloads have been shrinking as streaming services boom in popularity.

-The Beatles' Ringo Starr addressed the issue with Reuters TV on Monday: "All I ever hear is that your record has been streamed 17 million times and they give you a cheque for 12 bucks.
-I don't understand that."

-Last year, Taylor Swift pulled her entire catalogue from Spotify in a shocking move.
-Swift's catalogue is available on Tidal but her latest "1989" is not.
+Last year, Taylor Swift pulled her entire catalog from Spotify in a shocking move.
+Swift's catalog is available on Tidal but her latest "1989" is not.
+[ID: nL1N0ST2FP]

 Tidal has deals for rights with all the major record labels, a representative with the company said.